Harmonising Diaphragms & Sphincters

 Improving coordination and rhythm throughout the whole self.

-Improving the functioning of the torso muscles and the spine and thus your posture.
+Improving the functioning of your torso muscles, and your spine, and thus your whole self-organisation.

 Improving the swallow reflex and functioning of the larynx, tongue, jaw and soft palate.